ashleyjlim/Example_Project/ReadMeTesting.txt

-This is lab part 3 step 3.
+This is a tester file.